UltiPro/Certifications/README.md

-# Udemy-Courses-Certifications
+# Certifications
-Certificates of completed courses on Udemy.
+Certificates of completed courses and exams by Patryk 'UltiPro' Wójtowicz.